-- What the expected resistance is and how to increase desire and ability to sustain the change at the lower level.
+- what the expected resistance is and how to increase desire and ability to sustain the change at the lower level

-Hence, one should consider the scope, size, type, complexity, objective and timing of the Programme of work, through a Change Readiness Assessment from which you may begin to scale and right-size the Change Management approach for the organization.
+Hence, one should consider the scope, size, type, complexity, objective, and timing of the change through a Change Readiness Assessment.
+From this, you may begin to scale and right-size the Change Management approach for the organization.

-The required ability to manage change at the organisational (strategic) and the local (delivery) level will ‘change’ Change Management, hence solidifying why our third reality of making Change Management nimbler and more agile is equally valid.
+The required ability to manage change at both the organizational (strategic) and the local (delivery) level will ‘change’ Change Management.
+This solidifies why our third reality of making Change Management nimbler and more agile is equally valid.

 Guiding and facilitating the change

 For this reason, we have developed an Agile Change Management tool for incorporation into our wider existing Change Management Services.
 An agile change management tool assists with directing and guiding change at both the program and Agile delivery levels.
 This provides the team with the ability to select the right components to facilitate the change as required.